 The skin of an aloe leaf contains toxins that can cause kidney failure.
 This is in an extreme version, or if there is an allergy to aloe.
 Make sure to discard and not consume any of the green or yellow from the aloe plant before using it in an aloe vera drink.

-If you make this aloe vera recipe from Delightful Mom Food I would love to see your creations and share it!
-Follow along with me on INSTAGRAM, PINTEREST, FACEBOOK, YOUTUBE and TWITTER and tag me to be featured and for more recipe inspiration!
-And don't forget to rate the recipe in the recipe area and leave a comment below!
+If you make this aloe vera drink recipe from Delightful Mom Food I would love to see your creations and share it!
+Follow along with me on INSTAGRAM, PINTEREST, FACEBOOK, YOUTUBE and TWITTER to be featured and for more recipe inspiration!
+And don’t forget to rate the recipe in the recipe area and leave a comment below!

 - 1 cup filtered drinking water

-- optional to add 2 tablespoons of honey or maple syrup and a squeeze of lemon or lime juice for flavor
+- optional to add 2 tablespoons of honey, agave syrup, or maple syrup and a squeeze of lemon or lime juice for flavor

 - Wash the aloe plant and slice the top and bottom ends off of the aloe leaf using a knife.
 Then slice the sides off, removing the stings.
 From there you can peel open the leaf into two halves, or use a knife to slice off one side.
 The green skin and any yellow or green colored gel is toxic so make sure to remove that and wash it again after opening and completely discard the skin.

 - Using a sharp knife or spoon, scoop or scrape across the bottom of the plant to remove the clear gel.
-Hold the gel with your hands under water to rinse it off.
+Hold the gel with your hands under water, or dip it into a bowl of water to rinse it off.

-- Add 2 tablespoons of the aloe vera gel to a blender with 1 cup of water (and any sweetener or citrus if desired – see notes below).
+- Add 2 tablespoons of the aloe vera gel to a blender with 1 cup of water (and any sweetener and citrus juice if desired – see notes below).
 Blend for 1 minute to combine and enjoy right away.